 A conviction for distribution of heroin in New Jersey can result in many years of imprisonment, lengthy probation or parole after a person is released from custody, enormous legal fines, restitution to law enforcement for the costs of investigation, court costs, mandatory drug treatment, registration as a drug offender with local law enforcement, and having your driver’s license revoked.
-Multiple charges involving heroin trafficking could lead to the defendant being sentenced to consecutive, multiple prison sentences, possibly adding up to a lifetime behind bars.
+Multiple charges involving heroin trafficking and possession could lead to the defendant being sentenced to consecutive, multiple prison sentences, possibly adding up to a lifetime behind bars.

 Beyond that, if a search warrant was executed and police seized your property—homes, cars, money, and anything else you own—you could lose your property permanently after a conviction for distribution and possession of heroin.

 It’s common for police to charge a person with possession for sale even when the heroin possessed was only for personal use.
 If you are facing heroin possession charges in NJ, it is critical that you hire an aggressive New Jersey drug crime lawyer to handle your case.
 With skilled attorney negotiations, it may be possible to get heroin trafficking charges reduced to a possession charge and reduce the potential penalties.
 A skilled New Jersey drug possession and distribution attorney could even get your heroin distribution charges dismissed altogether.